LoganEStack/cs_compendium/README.md

 ## DYNAMIC PROGRAMMING

 Dynamic programming works when we have an overlapping subproblems structure where the answer to a subproblem is needed for solving several other subproblems.
 We store the solutions to subproblems to save on calculation time when the same problem comes up again (memoization).

 Dynamic programming can be thought of as an extension of Divide and Conquer.
 Both look to solve problems that involve many subproblems, but a solution becomes dynamic programming when we use memoization/when the subproblems overlap.

+Hints that a problem may be DP include needing to find the maximum or minimum of something or having to make decisions that might look different depending on decisions we made previously.

+Solving and fully understanding a dynamic programming problem is a 4 step process:
+1. Start with the recursive backtracking solution
+2. Optimize by using a memoization table (top-down dynamic programming)
+3. Remove the need for recursion (bottom-up dynamic programming)
+4. Apply final tricks to reduce the time / memory complexity

 > [https://www.geeksforgeeks.org/dynamic-programming](https://www.geeksforgeeks.org/dynamic-programming)
 > [https://algorithm-visualizer.org/](https://algorithm-visualizer.org/)

-**Bellman-Ford’s Shortest Path**

-**Catalan Number**

-**Fibonacci Sequence**

-**Floyd-Warshall’s Shortest Path**

-**Integer Partition**

-**0/1 Knapsack Problem:** Given N items where each item has some weight and profit associated with it and also given a bag with capacity W, [i.e., the bag can hold at most W weight in it].
-The task is to put the items into the bag such that the sum of profits associated with them is the maximum possible.

-**Longest Common Subsequence**

-**Longest Increasing Subsequence**

-**Longest Palindromic Subsequence**

-**Maximum Subarray**

-**Maximum Sum Path**

-**Pascal’s Triangle**

-**Shortest Common Supersequence**

-**Ugly Numbers:** Ugly numbers are numbers whose only prime factors are 2, 3 or 5.
-Given a number n, the task is to find n’th Ugly number.
+**Examples are Bellman-Ford’s Shortest Path, Fibonacci Sequence, Floyd-Warshall’s Shortest Path, Integer Partition, 0/1 Knapsack Problem, Longest Common Subsequence, Longest Increasing Subsequence, Longest Palindromic Subsequence, Maximum Subarray, Maximum Sum Path, Pascal’s Triangle, Shortest Common Supersequence, Ugly Numbers**

 <p align="right">(<a href="#table-of-contents">back to top</a>)</p>